Low Risk Businesses To Start From Home

 - You may need to meet high sales targets

-- You may be encouraged to give away trial samples – often quite high value
+- You may be encouraged to give away trial samples – often quite high value, so an expensive tactic

 Is There A Better Part-time Business Model?

-Still working full-time to “supplement” inadequate pension planning, it’s too late to do anything about my pension, but it’s not too late to have a business that I can build part-time so that it will eventually replace or supplement my current full-time income.
+I’m still working full-time to “supplement” failed pension planning.
+It’s too late to do anything about my pension, but it’s not too late to have a business that I can build part-time so that it will eventually replace or supplement my current full-time income.

 My life is already full even without the extra involvement of a part-time business, so I don’t want the hassle of admin, spending money on products I already have, the need to meet sales targets plus the spectre of demotion.

-Also, it needs to provide a service that my customers and I know is essential to our business, so we want to continue using it, rather than switch over to something cheaper as soon as the initial euphoria is over.
+Also, any product I promote needs to provide a service that my customers know is essential to our business, so we want to continue using it month after month, rather than switch over to something cheaper as soon as the initial euphoria is over.

 To learn more about such a service, click here (affiliate link).
-Promotion of the compensation plan is entirely optional, BUT if you don’t promote it you will not earn from it.
+Promotion of the business is entirely optional, BUT if you don’t promote it you will not earn from it.
 You will of course, still have the benefit of using the service.

 With most businesses (online or offline), if you do nothing, you earn nothing.
 However hard you may protest, that seems fair to me.